RareMojo/YoBot-Discord/README.md

 It's also intended to be a great learning tool for anyone that is looking for an easy programming project.

-Designing a simple Cog doesn't take a degree!
-You can take it further and fork the project completely and work beyond Cog plugins.
-The limit is your creativity.
+Designing an Extension isn't rocket science.
+The limit is your creativity!
 <br>
 <br>